prestongarno/Dynamic-MVP/README.md

   * solution to the issues with standard Model-View-Presenter implementation namely: difficulty maintaining full dependency inversion, Presentation-layer testability requiring mocks or stubs, boilerplate code (1:1 View to Presenter relationship)
   * annotation based library.
 Annotations are used to describe the relationship between a View and its Presenter(s)
   * compile-time annotation processor that eliminates the performance loss inherent to using Reflection (runtime) based solution, making it ideal, yet not specific to, embedded and mobile applications
-  * event-driven library that allows for re-usable event interfaces
+  * event-driven library that also allows for re-usable event interfaces and handler implementations
   * library developed with the Android SDK specifically in mind.
-Memory leaks are not a concern as references to anything in the view layer's structure are dropped at request and resolved at view recreation
+Memory leaks are not a concern as references to anonymous inner classes in the view are dropped at request and resolved at view recreation
   * direct effort to simplify callbacks to view events asynchronously

 Dynamic-MVP consists of two modules: